RMI-PACTA/PACTA_analysis/try-web-tool.md

 #> <bytecode: 0x5614e87564d8>
 ```

-Apparently, it’s expected to come from the global environment (which is
+Apparently, it comes from the global environment (which is a bad idea);
-a bad idea); surprisingly, it is defined in an interactive session, but
+surprisingly, it is defined in an interactive session but not in a
-not in a non-interactive session:
+non-interactive session:

 ``` r
 interactive()